 Interested applicants are encouraged to send an introductory email explaining your interest in the program, including your contact information and resume/CV to firstname.lastname@example.org.
 Please use the subject “Girls’ Club Internship Program”

 Receptions, artist talks, film screenings and presentations invite the public behind the scenes of the creative process to understand the inspirations and forces shaping artists today.
-For a full listing of upcoming events, visit www.girlsclubcollection.org/events.
+Below are reoccurring programs presented by Girls’ Club.
+For a listing of upcoming events, visit www.girlsclubcollection.org/events.

 Artists in Action!

 Launched in 2010, Artists in Action! is a series of artist talks and limited edition multiples commissioned by Girls’ Club.
 Each year four local artists are invited to present a public talk and design/create an affordably-priced limited edition artwork.

 Girls’ Club hosts several Brown Bag Lunch Talks through out the year to engage with our audience about news, information and opportunities available for artists, writers, curators and students.
 For each lunch talk, Girls’ Club invites guest speakers and hosts an informal lecture/discussion on a myriad of subjects related to the arts, focusing on professional development for artists.